 Our Analysis and Test Results

 Britax got started in Europe over 70 years ago.
-They launched in the US in 1996 and quickly become one of the more popular brands of safety seats and strollers on the market.
+They launched in the US in 1996 and quickly became one of the more popular brands of safety seats and strollers on the market.
 Britax strives to create products that help families live life to the fullest, and their baby gear line up includes a variety of strollers, car seats in every category of seat, and most recently, the addition of BOB jogging strollers.

-The Emblem had excellent performance in our crash testing and earned an 8 of 10, just one point below the high for the metric.
+The Emblem had excellent performance in our crash testing.
 One thing that is really interesting is that the lower cost Britax seats have consistently offered better crash test performance than their more expensive seats.
-The Emblem handily beat out the higher-end Britax seats like the Britax Advocate ClickTight ARB which only earned a 4 of 10 for crash test results.
+The Emblem handily beat out the higher-end Britax seats.

 The head sensor (HIC) results from the crash dummy for the Emblem are shown in the comparison graph below against the best HIC score in the group earned by the Britax Allegiance.
 The Emblem results were 218 while the Allegiance results were 186.
 The results need to be under 1000 to meet the requirements and the lower the scores, the better.
 The chart above shows the sensor results of every seat in the review.

 The Emblem's chest sensor showed results of 42 where the maximum allowed is 60, and a lower number is better.
-The comparison chart shows the Emblem results against the Clek Foonf with results of 33.4, where a lower number is better.
+The comparison chart shows the Emblem results against the Clek Foonf with 33.4, where a lower number is better.
 The chart below shows the chest clip sensor results for all of the seats for easy comparison.

-The overall combine test results indicate that the Emblem offers an additional margin of protection compared to the competition.
+The overall combined test results indicate that the Emblem offers an additional margin of protection compared to the competition.
 Something every parent can get behind.

 Ease of Install - LATCH

-LATCH installation is the easiest method for the Emblem with an 8 of 10 for this metric.
+LATCH installation is the easiest method for the Emblem.

 While some are more manageable thanks to unique and helpful LATCH designs, this is a more traditional and straightforward method that works well but still requires that you do the work.